lgeurts/lgeurts.github.io/_posts/2021-11-02-aws-high-performance-cloud-gaming.md

   <img src="/assets/aws-parsec-setup/step1-select-vpc-configuration.png" width="654">

-- We don’t need IPv6 for this so you don’t have to give that but give a Name tag so that we can understand what it’s for:
+- We don’t need IPv6 but give a Name tag so that we can understand what it’s for:

   <img src="/assets/aws-parsec-setup/step2-vpc-with-a-single-public-subnet.png" width="654">